jupyterhub/action-major-minor-tag-calculator/README.md

 [![build-test](https://github.com/jupyterhub/action-major-minor-tag-calculator/workflows/build-test/badge.svg)](https://github.com/jupyterhub/action-major-minor-tag-calculator/actions)

-Intelligently tag a build artifact starting from a semantic version tag (`major.minor.patch`), and breaking in into partial components (`major,.minor`, `major`), taking into account existing partial tags.
+Intelligently tag a build artifact starting from a semantic version tag (`major.minor.patch`), and breaking it into partial components (i.e. `major.minor`, and `major`), taking into account existing partial tags.

 This pattern is often used to tag Container images.
 For example, the most recent image may be tagged `2.3.0` and `latest`, but if you also tag the image as `2.3` and `2` users can automatically pull the most recent image in the current major release series e.g when you release `2.3.1`, but they won't automatically update when you release `3.0.0`.